ekoenig4/Tau3MuGNNs/README.md

 # Get the code
 The branch `master` branch is created by Daniel to process `.root` files.
-I use branch `gnn-siqi` to develop my models, and this branch contains the newest code. `check-siqi` is the branch with simplified code, which was trying to make the code more readable, but it is deprecated now.
+I use branch `gnn-siqi` to develop my models, and this branch contains the latest code. `check-siqi` is the branch with simplified code, which was trying to make the code more readable, but it is deprecated now.

 To get the code, one can do:
 ```